 4 - Clergy Transition & Benefits

-Please direct all questions regarding clergy transition to the Diocesan Transition Minister, the Rev. Kellaura Johnson, kjohnson@epicenter.org.
+Please direct all questions regarding clergy transition to the Canon for Transitions, the Rev. Canon Kellaura Johnson, kjohnson@epicenter.org.

 In the Episcopal Church, clergy may be placed only with the approval of the Bishop Diocesan.